ygmelo30/chess/README.md

 ## Check Detection

-When a king is in check, the engine determines the direction of the attacking piece and evaluates the path between the attacker and the king.
+When a king is in check, the engine determines the direction of the attacking piece and determines the path between the attacker and the king.

-Special cases such as knight and pawn checks are handled separately since their attacks cannot be blocked.

 ---